DeplanckeLab/TF-seq/README.md

 Material and source code for the TF-seq manuscript

 ## 0. Raw sequencing data
 All .fastq files were deposited on ArrayExpress under the accession number [E-MTAB-13010](https://www.ebi.ac.uk/biostudies/arrayexpress/studies/E-MTAB-13010).
 It comprises nine 10x libraries (exp5-13), each of them containing different overexpressed TFs.
-Information about which TF is associated to which library can be found in the [C3H10_10X_Metadata.txt](metadata/C3H10_10X_Metadata.txt) metadata file.<br/>
+Information about which TF is associated with which library can be found in the [C3H10_10X_Metadata.txt](metadata/) metadata files.<br/>
-Of note, the "mCherry-BCXX" barcodes were used internally to design the cell lineage studies (adipocyte, myocytes and chondrocytes differentiation).
+Of note, the "mCherry-BCXX" barcodes were used internally to design the cell lineage studies (adipocyte, myocytes, and chondrocytes differentiation).
+This information can be found in the [C3H10_10X_Metadata.xlsx](metadata/C3H10_10X_Metadata.xlsx) file.

 ## 1. Preprocessing of TF-seq libraries
 TF-seq generates a library containing both the single-cell RNA-seq data and the TF barcodes.
 While it is possible to use this library only, we recommend making a second library, enriching the TF barcodes, to better assign cells to their corresponding TF barcodes (see the **Methods** section in the manuscript).